uq-eresearch/oztrack/readme.md

 The CAPAD layers are distributed in Shapefile format.
 To simplify layer management in OzTrack, we merge the `capad10_external` and `capad10_external_restricted` Shapefiles into a single Shapefile using the open-source QGIS application.
-In QGIS, select ''Vector > Data Management Tools > Merge shapefiles'' and enter the paths for the two Shapefiles.
+In QGIS, select *Vector > Data Management Tools > Merge shapefiles* and enter the paths for the two Shapefiles.

 The resulting files should be placed under `$GEOSERVER_HOME/shapefiles/capad10_external_all/`.